 RANT was quite good.
 INVISIBLE MONSTERS was solid.
 SURVIVOR was fantastic.
 The rest of his early novels are good but not noteworthy.

 Around the time of HAUNTED…the quality became fractured.
-HAUNTED has several fantastic short stories, but as a whole it fell apart logically and did not work for this reader.
+HAUNTED has several fantastic short stories, but as a whole, it fell apart logically and did not work for this reader.
 DAMNED I actively hated.
 DOOMED only made matters worse.

-The frustrating part about Palahniuk is that even in the terrible books, there are moments of genius, of whimsy, and turns of phrase that tells a longtime Palahniuk reader that the man is still a master.
+The frustrating part about Palahniuk is that even in the terrible books, there are moments of genius, of whimsy, and turns of phrase that tell a longtime Palahniuk reader that the man is still a master.
 If only he could make his books more focused and have them be less a pot roast of overcooked gross-out ingredients.

 With BEAUTIFUL YOU, we are presented with his biggest pot roast of overcooked gross-out ingredients to date.

 The plot goes like this: The wealthiest man on the planet, the nerdy entrepreneur C. Linus Maxwell (appointed “CliMax” by the press), meets plain-Jane Midwestern girl Penny Harrigan.
-Maxwell is a master in the arts of sexual arousal, and has built a line of toys that he tests on Penny.
+Maxwell is a master in the arts of sexual arousal and has built a line of toys that he tests on Penny.
 Many orgasms later, Maxwell is ready to unleash a devious plan on the world and Penny tries to stop him.

 Problems abound with this novel.
 The characters are poorly-drawn caricatures of stereotypes.
 Maxwell is like a refined Bill Gates.
 Penny Harrigan could be any girlfriend of any sitcom set in New York City.
 Plot holes abound.

 The whole affair is just so weird and unusual that it is entertaining.